BasThomas/basthomas.github.io/resume.md

 #### Swift Weekly Brief, *January 2018 – November 2020*

-Bringing you an overview of what's been happing in open source Swift every other Thursday.
+Bringing you an overview of what's been happening in open source Swift every other Thursday.
 I was a long term contributor, and took over curation of the newsletter in January 2018.